aws-samples/aws-data-exchange-amazon-finspace-integration/README.md

 This repo provides the CloudFormation template to deploy the automated integration between Amazon Data Exchange and Amazon FinSpace.

-More details about this repo are available in this blog (link coming soon)
+More details about this repo are available [in this blog](https://aws.amazon.com/blogs/industries/how-to-set-up-a-fully-automated-data-pipeline-from-aws-data-exchange-to-amazon-finspace/)

 Abstract from blog: